 What plans must do – your implementation strategy guide

-James Lamb, Director of National Accounts, coaches you through the four phases of implementing a Provider Data and Directory Verification process.
+James Lamb, VP of National Payers Segment, coaches you through the four phases of implementing a Provider Data and Directory Verification process.

 Understand the Provider Directory Verification requirement

 The No Surprises Act is a curveball for many health plans.
 Don’t worry, we have you covered!
 Eliza Hoffman, our VP of Business Development, shares what health plan Network Management teams can do to establish new processes for ensuring provider data and directory accuracy.

 Top 3 Things the “No Surprises Act” Means for Health Plans

 It’s staggering to think that, according to researchers, one in five emergency room visits results in an individual receiving a bill for treatment or services they expected to be covered by their health plan but weren’t.
 These unexpected, costly, and often frustrating charges are aptly called Surprise Medical Bills…

 Our main priority is assisting you with your day-to-day roles and responsibilities of ensuring accurate provider directories and adequate health networks, in turn, maintaining appropriate access to care for your members.
 We encourage you to lean on us as much as you need.
 Each of us at Quest Analytics has the tools and technology to help you and your team meet the needs and goals you have for your Medicare Advantage, Medicaid and Commercial lines of business.